-The approximation guarantees of simple mechanisms have been widely studied for linear agents.
-Those approximation results allow qualitative conclusions about drivers of good economic outcomes.
+In the classical linear utility model of mechanism design, there are extensive studies of simple mechanisms with various approximation guarantees.
+Approximation results allow qualitative conclusions about drivers of good economic outcomes.
 Consider the examples of selling m units of identical items to multiple heterogeneous buyers.
-Example 1: Bulow and Roberts (1989) connects auction theory with classical microeconomics by showing that the revenue optimal mechanism can be interpreted as the marginal revenue maximization mechanism.
-Example 2: Yan (2011) shows that sequential posted pricing guarantees at least $1 - \frac{1}{\sqrt{2\pi m}}$ of the optimal auction revenue, which indicates that simultaneity and competition are not salient features for revenue maximization, especially in large markets where the number of units m is sufficiently large.
-Example 3: Jin et al. (2021) show that the multiplicative loss of posting an anonymous price can be as large as $\log m$ even when the agents' valuation distributions are regular.
-This implies that agents' identities and the seller's ability to third-degree price discriminate among the agents are crucial for revenue maximization, especially in large markets.
+Example 1: Bulow and Roberts (1989) connects auction theory with classical microeconomics by showing that the revenue optimal mechanism can be interpreted as allocating items to agents to maximize the marginal revenue.
+Example 2: Yan (2011) shows that sequential posted pricing guarantees at least $1 - \frac{1}{\sqrt{2\pi m}}$ of the optimal auction revenue, which indicates that simultaneity and competition are not salient features for revenue maximization, especially in large markets where m is sufficiently large.
+Example 3: Jin et al. (2021) show that the multiplicative loss of posting an anonymous price can be as large as log m even when the agents' valuation distributions are regular.
+This implies that agents' identities and the seller's ability to price discriminate the agents are crucial for revenue maximization.
 See the survey of Hartline (2012) for detailed discussion of the method of approximation in economics.